 Helping people communicate is at the heart of what we do.

-This exit point is for 100 Cambodian speech therapists to be employed by the government by 2030.
+The exit point is for 100 university trained Cambodian speech therapists to be employed in Cambodia by 2030.

-We believe this will allow the people of Cambodia to achieve our overarching goal after OIC dissolves.
+We believe this will allow the people of Cambodia to achieve the overarching goal after OIC dissolves.